 - Save time with streamlined bid leveling.

-VTS and Hightower are two SaaS companies focused specifically on managing office space leasing.
-They both allow asset managers to track available space, rental metrics and leasing performance of their office properties.
+VTS is a SaaS company focused specifically on managing office space leasing.
+They allow asset managers to track available space, rental metrics and leasing performance of their office properties.
 As a result, users are able to significantly reduce the time it takes to syndicate their listings and distribute marketing materials, and enhance their ability to manage and measure deal conversions.

 SiteCompli simplifies the incredibly complex task of managing New York City compliance issues.
 By aggregating data from across city agencies, including violations, complaints, inspections, fines and more, SiteCompli provides building owners with a dashboard tool that allows them to stay ahead of potential problems.